chipjulien/DefensiveStats/README.md

 #balltracking.py

 Uses opencv, numpy, and moviepy libraries to clip subdivisions of video from the larger mp4 video.
-We track the ball with the Shi-Tomasi corner detection, then decide which side of the halfcourt the ball is currently on.
+We track the ball with the Shi-Tomasi corner detection method, then decide which side of the halfcourt the ball is currently on.
 Each time ball_location != prev_ball_location the file will be segmented and saved as play 1,2,3...

 #TODO